Spray painting

 5

 Shake the spray can for at least two minutes.
 Put a glove on your hand, it can either be a plastic one or an old glove you don't use anymore.
 This way your hand will not get dirty with the paint.
 Firmly hold the garment in your hand.
 Hold it by the hanger so you don't touch the fabric.
+Keeping a steady hand will help achieve an even coat.

 How to Spray Paint Clothing - Step 5